TokenButler: Token Importance is Predictable: Experiments

-Since every head may evict tokens based on their importance, we present the attention map for the first head of the 3rd layer (a random choice) for Figure~\ref{fig:missrate_withmap}.
-We observe there as well as Table \ref{tab:metrics_comparison} that (i)~\(\mathrm{H_2O}\) has low accuracy because it permanently evicts older tokens (the location name) once new context is being decoded. (ii)~Quest (page-based) \textbf{very often} loses part of the location name if it straddles a page boundary in this context-dense example. \textit{Coverage} gives a more detailed view on accuracy.
-Accuracy is binary, and locations are multiple tokens long, however, coverage counts the number of correctly-predicted tokens; for example, if the provided location is 4 tokens long, and a method gets 3 of those tokens correct, it is scored 0.75 in coverage and 0 in accuracy.
-We see that token eviction and page-based methods are still able to correctly predict around $30-50\%$ of the tokens, but not all of them, leading to low accuracy.
+Since every head may evict tokens based on their importance, we present the attention map for the first head of the 3rd layer (a random choice) in Figure~\ref{fig:missrate_withmap}.
+We observe there as well as in Table \ref{tab:metrics_comparison} that (i)~prefill eviction methods, e.g. \(\mathrm{H_2O}\), have low accuracy because they permanently evict older tokens (the location name) once new context is being decoded. (ii)~page-based methods, e.g. Quest, \textbf{very often} lose part of the location name if it straddles a page boundary in this context-dense example. \textit{Coverage} counts the fraction of correctly-predicted location tokens (e.g., 3/4 tokens correct yields 0.75 coverage but 0 accuracy).
+Eviction and page-based methods recover 30-50\% of tokens but rarely all of them, leading to low accuracy (Table~\ref{tab:metrics_comparison}).